Safety Activity Checkpoints

 (Para Español, haga clic aquí)

 The Safety Activity Checkpoints is a resource that guides volunteers to keep girls safe as they experience various activities.
-Each Safety Activity Checkpoint includes basic safety and qualifying information, specific steps to help you prepare for the activity, web links and activity specific jargon.
+Each Safety Activity Checkpoint offers you information on where to do this activity, how to include girls with disabilities, where to find both basic and specialized gear required for the activity, how to prepare yourselves for the activity, what specific steps to follow on the day of the activity, and so on.

 The Safety Activity Checkpoints are only available as an electronic resource.
-This format allows you or the girls to download and print the checkpoints specific to the activities the girl’s are interested in and can easily be shared by email with parents/guardians as needed.
+This format allows you or the girls to download and print the checkpoints specific to the activities the girl’s are interested in and can easily be shared by email with co-volunteers, as well as parents/guardians as needed.
 It also helps us to maintain our commitment to the environment by using our resources wisely!

 If a Safety Activity Checkpoint does not exist for an activity you and the girls are interested in, check with council before making any definite plans with the girls.
 A few activities are allowed only with written council pre-approval and only for girls 12 and over, while some are off-limits completely.

 Know where to do the activity.
-Quick list of the most common places girls carry out the activity
+Brief summary of the most common places girls carry out the activity

 Include girls with disabilities.
-Tips and special websites for information on including girls with disabilities
+Information, including websites, on including girls with disabilities

 Prepare for the Activity